-- I am not denying that systemic racism has existed in our country’s history (in slavery, Jim Crowe laws, segragation, etc.).
+- I am not denying that systemic racism has existed in our country’s history (in slavery, Jim Crowe laws, segregation, etc.).
 Nor am I saying that racism no longer exists.
-But I question if the current systems of government, education, business, etc. are only filled with white racists holding back blacks from succeeding.
+But I question if the current systems of government, education, business, etc. are filled with white racists holding back blacks from succeeding.
 This video by Larry Elder is helpful in giving the same push back: https://youtu.be/zgUjCK2jMp0

 - I am denying the lefist definition of systemic racism that takes the past and makes it the current narrative, as if we still live in the era of Jim Crow, totally ignoring the progress made after the civil rights movement.

-- I’m saying that any American of any ethnicity who graduates from high school, gets a full time job, and has children in marriage, is likely to succeed in this country.
+- I am saying that any American of any ethnicity who graduates from high school, gets a full time job, and has children in marriage, is likely to succeed in this country.
 (Not to mention, there are multitudes of success stories of people with no highschool/college education still succeeding through hard work, and the plethora of single parents like my mother who worked hard, sought education, and succeeded financially, while raising 4 boys).

 - There are too many examples of successful African-Americans (& Latinos, Asians) in this country (middle and upper class) in every vocational and political sphere, for the leftist definition of systemic racism to be true.